Sodium Coco Sulfate: Is It Natural?

 If It Comes From Coconuts . . .
 It Must Be Natural

 …a friend gave me a NATURAL pink shampoo puck from a company called “______ Organics.”
-I read your blogs all the time and I know this will make your blood boil so sit down.
-This company is NOT organic and the ingredients are NOT natural and they are selling this bar for 14 bucks and the size is only 3 ounces.
-I get why companies do this because they do whatever they can get away with to make a buck but I don’t think it’s right at all.
-But what really burns my brain is my friend is convinced this is a natural company.
 The first ingredient is “Sodium coco sulfate” which is a synthetic detergent on google and it is pink.
 My friend believes this ingredient is good because the company says it comes from coconuts...

 We often receive emails questioning ingredients, information and/or practices represented by other companies.

-Sadly, there are companies that create great "natural skincare" marketing campaigns but do not create "natural skincare" products.
+There are many companies that create great "natural skincare" marketing campaigns but do not create "natural skincare" products.

 While I will admit that these companies are often a source of great angst for me, more importantly, they remind me of how lucky I am and how proud I am to be part of a company that truly believes in natural skin care.